openSUSE/news-o-o/_posts/2011-03-12-opensuse-weekly-news-issue-166-is-out.markdown

 Jaeger [explains](http://lizards.opensuse.org/2011/03/11/how-to-name-the-distribution-releases/) that despite common belief openSUSE doesn't actually employ major and minor number versioning.
 So to assume that 11.4 is an update to 11.3 is incorrect.
 That explains all the times reviewers said things like 'despite being only a minor version upgrade, there are enough new and updated features to warrant a major number up-tick.'
 They just usually "count it always until 3."
 So, next release would be 12.0.

-
+â€

 ### Reviews and Essays

+â€œ

 [Datamation/Matt Hartley: 15 Must-Have Linux Desktop Apps](http://itmanagement.earthweb.com/osrc/article.php/3927256)

 Recently it was brought to my attention that all the desktop Linux hoopla in the world doesn't mean squat without compelling applications to get the end user interested.
-To address this need, I™ve rounded up fifteen powerful Linux applications that reflect the best that Linux has to offer the desktop user, both in and out of the enterprise environment.
+To address this need, Iâ€™ve rounded up fifteen powerful Linux applications that reflect the best that Linux has to offer the desktop user, both in and out of the enterprise environment.

 This is not meant to diminish any excluded apps.
-Instead my goal is to showcase applications that I™ve found to be really powerful for the typical Linux user. (...)
+Instead my goal is to showcase applications that Iâ€™ve found to be really powerful for the typical Linux user. (...)

-
+â€

 ### Warning!

+â€œ

 [Petur.eu: Linux can be hacked with an USB device](http://www.petur.eu/blog/?p=349)